-The District has fee title ownership on approximately 2,340 acres within the cities of Highland, Redlands, and Mentone for spreading operations.
-Additionally, the District also has easements and limited use of the Bureau of Land Management lands in the Santa Ana River recharge facility.
+The District has fee title ownership on approximately 2,500 acres within the cities of Highland, Redlands, and unincorporated areas of Mentone for spreading operations.
+Additionally, the District also has easements and limited use of Bureau of Land Management lands in the Santa Ana River recharge facility.
 In total the District has access to approximately 3,650 acres for recharge operations.
 The District, as an agency, encompasses a total of approximately 50,000 acres within its boundary, including these 3,650 acres.
-In 2016 the District purchased 16 acres of land east of the Mill Creek Spreading Facility.
+In 2019 the District purchased 25 acres of land south of the Mill Creek Spreading Facility and received approximately 100 acres of land from the City of Redlands as part of the Wash Plan.